Rashid-Ahmed/Cart_Pole/README.md

-# Cart_Pole
+# Balancing a Cart Pole
-Balancing a cart pole with policy gradients
+Using policy gradients to balance a cart pole